All Commissions

 IOU

-Natural gas distribution across Piedmont and western North Carolina, including Charlotte, Greensboro, and Asheville service areas
+Natural gas distribution across central and western North Carolina, including Charlotte, Greensboro, and Winston-Salem

 Key Issues